mqtthiqs/at-doc/docs/modules/gen.md

 In the pure tradition of modular synthesizers, and before them the test equipment used creatively by the pioneers of electronic music, _Gen_ is a bank of complex signal generators.
 As soon as a generator is activated by clicking in the [cursor area](#cursor-area), it sounds continuously until stopped.
 No MIDI note or triggering events required, no duration.

 _Gen_ can therefore be used to easily generate complex evolving drones, but it can be modulated so as to create triggerable discrete events or generative, random tones.
-All generators share the same complex waveform, chosen by mixing and warping the signals of four oscillators available in the [waveform area](#waveform-area):
+All generators share the same complex waveform, chosen by mixing and warping the signals of four oscillators available in the [waveform area:](#waveform-area)

 - **Sine** with phase modulation
 - **Triangle** with slope control
 - **Rectangle** with pulse width control
 - Filtered **noise** with filter control (from low-pass to band-pass)

 Just like all processors, _Gen_ takes sound as input.
-This input can be passed through unaffected, and mixed with the generators (**Mix**), but can also influence them: each generator embeds an independent [envelope follower](#envelope-follower-section), able to modulate its own gain depending on the amplitude of the input, opening up adaptive reactions, and basic resynthesis.
+This input can be passed through unaffected, mixed with the generators (**Mix**), but can also influence them: each generator embeds an independent [envelope follower](#envelope-follower-section), able to modulate its own gain depending on the amplitude of the input, opening up adaptive reactions, and basic resynthesis.

 ---